sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-- **Risk 1: Complex CEL expressions may impact compilation performance** With CEL-based `additionalPrinterColumns`, users may write highly complex expressions to fulfill specific use cases.
+#### Complex CEL expressions may impact compilation performance

+With CEL-based `additionalPrinterColumns`, users may write highly complex expressions to fulfill specific use cases.
 These expressions can lead to longer compilation times or excessive compute cost during CRD creation.

 **Mitigation:**

 A finite CEL cost model is enforced, as is standard with other CEL-enabled features in Kubernetes.
 This model limits the computational cost during expression compilation.
 If a CEL expression exceeds the allowed cost, the compilation will timeout and fail gracefully.
 For expressions that are within the cost limits but still slow due to complexity, the responsibility lies with the CRD author to balance readability, maintainability, and performance.

-- **Risk 2: Runtime evaluation errors despite successful compilation** CEL expressions are compiled during CRD creation but evaluated later during API usage, such as `kubectl get <resource>`.
+#### Runtime evaluation errors despite successful compilation

+CEL expressions are compiled during CRD creation but evaluated later during API usage, such as `kubectl get <resource>`.
 As a result, runtime data inconsistencies can cause evaluation errors even if compilation was successful.

 For example, if a CEL expression references fields not present in a given Custom Resource instance—due to missing data, schema changes, or optional fields—the evaluation may fail.

 **Mitigation:**

 This behavior is aligned with how `jsonPath`-based `additionalPrinterColumns` currently function.
 If a `jsonPath` evaluation fails, an empty value is printed in the column.

 The same strategy will be applied for CEL: evaluation failures will result in an empty column, and the underlying error will be logged.
 This ensures user experience remains consistent and resilient to partial data issues.

 #### CEL evaluation resulting in error